Freely-Given-org/ESFM/ESFMspec.md

 The unfoldingWord _occurrence_ field tells the USFM which particular Greek word in the verse is linked.
-Using line numbers links directly to the word so there's no need for that.
+Using row numbers links directly to the word so there's no need for that.
 The _occurrences_ fields are presumably there to allow the underlying Greek text to change a little and for this to be detected.
 I'm not aware of when this has ever been used in practice???